HzaRashid/Issue-Tracker/README.md

 ##  Overview

 The Issue Tracker project is a comprehensive tool designed to streamline the management of tasks and issues within a project.
-It features a robust REST API hosted on AWS EC2 instances, containerized with Docker, and load-balanced using DNS round-robin.
+It features a robust REST API that is reverse-proxied through Nginx (handling SSL/TLS and additional security configurations), with both services containerized with Docker.
+This setup is replicated across multiple AWS EC2 instances, and load-balanced with proximity-based routing.
 The front-end utilizes React.js to provide a dynamic and responsive user interface.

 ---